 F-205: Provider Denials of Referrals

-While providers may choose to limit the number of subsidized children they accept, Boards must ensure that providers do not deny a child care referral based on the parent’s income status, receipt of public assistance, or the child’s status with CPS For example, providers may choose to accept no more than 10 subsidized children, but they may not choose to limit those they do accept to exclusively children of at-risk parents.
+While providers may choose to limit the number of subsidized children they accept, Boards must ensure that providers do not deny a child care referral based on the parent’s income status, receipt of public assistance, or the child’s status with CPS.
+For example, providers may choose to accept no more than 10 subsidized children, but they may not choose to limit those they do accept to exclusively children of Low-Income parents.

 Rule Reference: §809.92(g)